 When an item is returned to the seller

 If a buyer is returning an item within the seller's return window, the seller's return policy will indicate who pays for the return shipping label.
-The cost of return shipping for an item that is not as described is the seller's responsibility and, in cases where an eBay-generated return shipping label is used for the return, the return shipping label cost will be added to the seller's invoice.
+The cost of return shipping for an item that is not as described is the seller's responsibility and, in cases where an eBay-generated return shipping label is used for the return, the cost of the return shipping label will be added to the seller's invoice.
 You can find further details about reimbursements in our User Agreement.

-When a return postage label is made available to the buyer and/or the buyer chooses to purchase a separate label, the buyer won't be refunded by eBay for the cost of the label.
+When a return shipping label is made available to the buyer and/or the buyer chooses to purchase a separate label, the buyer won't be refunded by eBay for the cost of the label.

 Tracking is required to confirm the item has been returned to the seller.
-Signature confirmation is required for items returned with a total cost of $750 or more.
+Signature confirmation is required for returned items with a total cost of $750 or more.
 If a seller chooses to offer the buyer an untracked return label and eBay is asked to step in and help, the buyer will not be required to provide proof of delivery or signature confirmation.
 Learn more about signature confirmation requirements.

 - Buyers may be liable for any loss in value of the item if this loss in value is attributed to a handling which is not necessary for the purpose of checking the quality, characteristics and functioning of the item.
 Some sellers may deduct the amount of loss from the amount refunded to the buyer if the item is returned after being used or damaged by the buyer

 - The seller is required to accept the return at the same location specified in the listing or at an address that does not result in a materially different return cost for the buyer

 - The seller is responsible for any customs and duty fees on the returned item